iamr0b0tx/audio_files_api/README.md

     127.0.0.1:8008/docs
 ```

-You can test the project with pytest by running the command
+You can test the project with pytest by running the command.
+You can check Github Actions for the status of tests [here](./actions)
 ```
     pytest
 ```